mozilla-services/switchboard-experiments/README.md

 * `bookmark-history-menu`: Display "History" and "Bookmarks" menu items in 3-dot menu.
 * `malware-download-protection`: Enable malware download protection.
 * `offline-cache`: Try to load pages from disk cache when network is offline.
-* `search-term`: Show search mode (instead of home panels) when tapping on urlbar if there is a search term in the urlbar.
 * `whatsnew-notification`: Show a "What's new" notification when the browser updates.
 Tapping on this notification will open a new tab with a SUMO article about what is new in Firefox.
 * `content-notifications-12hrs`: Enable content notifications and check for updates every 12 hours at random times based on app start.
 * `content-notifications-8am`: Enable content notifications and check for updates every day at 8 am.